Sep 29, 2022

 A popular Roman Catholic hymn includes the refrain, “We come to share our story.
 We come to break the bread.”
 A common repertoire of shared narrative, culminating in a communal meal, a widespread engine of identity among social groups.

 Consider the feast of Passover: the shared story of the Exodus culminates in a meal shared by all members of the community.
 Now consider the importance of the Passover in fostering Jewish, and later Christian, identity.

 So, easy-peasy, right?
 Well, not so fast!
 The problem turned out to be much more difficult than it might have seemed at first.
-Although I received many helpful suggestions, I’m still not sure I have ‘’the one”.
-(I’ve given up on ‘hundreds’; I’ll gladly settle for just one!)
-At this point, I’m not sure there even is such a “one”.
+Although I received many helpful suggestions, I’m still not sure that I have ‘’the one."
+(I’ve given up on ‘hundreds;' I’ll gladly settle for just one!)
+At this point, I’m not sure if there even is such a “one."

 Someone who responded to my SOS (above) called my attention to the difficulty of the assignment and attributed that difficulty to the fact that “broad cultural literacy just doesn’t exist anymore.”

-Thinking back to when I grew up (in the 1950s), we were all about ‘broad cultural literacy’.
-We shared narratives: Adam, Abraham, Moses, Jesus, Columbus, Washington, Lincoln.
-Even if these ‘collective experiences’ didn’t resonate with every sub-cultural group, we ‘shared’ them anyway.
+Thinking back to when I grew up (in the 1950s), we were all about ‘broad cultural literacy.'
+We shared narratives: Adam, Abraham, Moses, Jesus, Columbus, Washington, Lincoln, etc. Even if these ‘collective experiences’ didn’t resonate with every subcultural group, we ‘shared’ them anyway.
 They became who we were, whether we were or not!